le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 - chef
 - tdd
 ---
 Hello my dear friends.
 Today we will continue talk about Chef.
 But today we will write Chef cookbooks by [TDD](http://en.wikipedia.org/wiki/Test-driven_development).
 If you don't know what is Chef and how to use it, then you better start to read my [articles](/2013/01/04/chef-solo-getting-started-part-1/) about it.
+All example code you can find here: [github.com/le0pard/chef-tdd-monit](https://github.com/le0pard/chef-tdd-monit).

 # Chef tetsing tools